-A skilled communicator and strategist with a successful track record crafting corporate, community, coalition, and crisis communication campaigns, Brian’s career has encompassing the corporate, association, and public policy arenas, and has equipped him with an ear for authentic communication.
+A skilled communicator and strategist with a successful track record crafting corporate, community, coalition, and crisis communication campaigns, Brian’s career has encompassed the corporate, association, and public policy arenas, and has equipped him with an ear for authentic communication.

-As Executive Vice President at Sullivan & LeShane Public Relations, Inc., Brian helps lead the team that on his watch has recently won 13 Mercury Awards over the past two years from the Greater Connecticut Chapter of the Public Relations Society of America.
+As Executive Vice President at Sullivan & LeShane Public Relations, Inc., Brian helps lead the team that on his watch has recently won 17 Mercury Awards over the past four years from the Greater Connecticut Chapter of the Public Relations Society of America.
 He leads the SLPR on a daily basis by managing client needs and mapping out a strategic vision for them and for the firm.

 Prior to SLPR, Brian served for four years as senior vice president for public policy at the Connecticut Business & Industry Association (CBIA).
 He directed the association’s communications, public affairs, and government affairs operations, channeling the voice of CBIA’s thousands of members to promote economic growth and a dynamic business climate.
 Prior to that, Brian spent 12 years building and running the national public affairs operation for Nestlé Waters North America, integrating his work with the company’s communications, facility siting, supply chain, sales, sustainability and community affairs operations.